-Consistent with Executive Order 13175 (65 FR 67249; November 6, 2000), "Consultation and Coordination with Indian Tribal Governments," and Department of Interior policy on Consultation with Indian Tribes (December 1, 2011), we will send letters to all 229 Alaska Federally recognized Indian tribes.
-Consistent with Congressional direction (Public Law 108-199, div.
+Consistent with Executive Order 13175 (65 FR 67249; November 6, 2000), "Consultation and Coordination with Indian Tribal Governments", and Department of Interior policy on Consultation with Indian Tribes (December 1, 2011), in January 2016, we sent letters via electronic mail to all 229 Alaska Federally recognized Indian tribes.
+Consistent with Congressional direction (Pub.
+L. 108-199, div.
 H, Sec.
 161, Jan.
 23, 2004, 118 Stat.
-452; as amended by Public Law 108-447, div.
+452, as amended by Pub.
+L. 108-447, div.
 H, title V, Sec.
 518, Dec.
 8, 2004, 118 Stat.
-3267), we will be sending letters to approximately 200 Alaska Native corporations and other tribal entities in Alaska soliciting their input as to whether or not they would like the Service to consult with them on the 2016 migratory bird subsistence harvest regulations.
+3267), we also sent letters to approximately 200 Alaska Native corporations and other tribal entities in Alaska soliciting their input as to whether or not they would like the Service to consult with them on the 2016 migratory bird subsistence harvest regulations.
+We received one response that requested consultation.
+We conducted one consultation with a Native Traditional Council on February 16, 2016.
+The tribal contacts were happy with the information provided and did not have any specific comments on the regulations.

 We implemented the amended treaty with Canada with a focus on local involvement.
 The treaty calls for the creation of management bodies to ensure an effective and meaningful role for Alaska's indigenous inhabitants in the conservation of migratory birds.
 According to the Letter of Submittal, management bodies are to include Alaska Native, Federal, and State of Alaska representatives as equals.
-They develop recommendations for, among other things: seasons and bag limits, methods and means of take, law enforcement policies, population and harvest monitoring, education programs, research and use of traditional knowledge, and habitat protection.
+They develop recommendations for, among other things: Seasons and bag limits, methods and means of take, law enforcement policies, population and harvest monitoring, education programs, research and use of traditional knowledge, and habitat protection.
 The management bodies involve village councils to the maximum extent possible in all aspects of management.
 To ensure maximum input at the village level, we required each of the 11 participating regions to create regional management bodies consisting of at least one representative from the participating villages.
 The regional management bodies meet twice annually to review and/or submit proposals to the Statewide body.